 The time has come to stop stressing about social media.
 Don’t worry about their social media, and don’t worry about yours.
 You have bigger priorities in the new year!

 16. What Used to Be Hers or Theirs

-Are you living in the same house your husband lived in with his ex-wife?
+Are you living in the same house your partner lived in with their ex-wife?
 Do you share some of the same furniture or accent pieces?
 Does it make you cringe?

 I totally get it.
 No one wants that reminder of his life before you.
 But here’s the thing – it’s an inanimate object.
 It doesn’t need to be a reminder of anything.
 It serves a purpose.

 A house puts a roof over your head.
 A couch provides seating for family and guests.
 A frame can house their wedding photo or a picture from your summer family vacation.

 We assign value to things.
 It’s only cringe-worthy if you decide it is.
 If you stop worrying and change your perspective, it’s a great way to save money and repurpose.

 Did the mom send him in a jacket that’s two sizes too small?
 Did she forget to send back that beautiful dress of your stepdaughter’s?
 Does she always send ratty clothes and you lose beautiful ones which are never returned home?

 The reality is, this battle will never end, mama.
 Your stepchildren are transitioning homes.
 They are taking all sorts of belongings (not just clothes!) with them as they transition.